On the images of the Galois representations attached to certain RAESDC automorphic representations of $\mbox{GL}_n(\mathbb{A}_{\mathbb{Q}})$: Preliminaries on classical groups

 \section{Preliminaries on classical groups}

-Due to the notation for orthogonal and sympectic groups is not standard, we include this section in order to fix the notation that we will use through this paper.
+It is well known that there is a lack of consistency in the literature for the notation used for the classical groups.
+Hence, we include this section in order to fix the notation for orthogonal and symplectic groups that we will use through this paper.
 Our main references are \cite{BHR13} and \cite{KL90}.